Improving our Xen Usage

 How it works right now

-One of my issues with the previous solution was that it left important configuration files in a non-standard path instead of /etc/….
+.
 Furthermore I wanted to use version control (Git, to be precise) in order to keep the directory clean and current while also maintaining the file histories.

-I integrated everything into our Git versioned Puppet code by writing a class which installs the xen-hypervisor-4.4-amd64 package, maintains the /etc/xen/xl.conf and /etc/xen/xend-config.sxp files as well as the directory /etc/xen/domains - the latter of which is a single flat directory where I keep all Xen guest configuration files.
+- the latter of which is a single flat directory where I keep all Xen guest configuration files.

-The files are named according to a special syntax so that it’s possibly to see with a glance where the domains are supposed to be run. (e.g. 02-example_domain.cfg)
+The files are named according to a special syntax so that it’s possibly to see with a glance where the domains are supposed to be run. (e.g. 02-example_domain.cfg

 While further improving our Xen hosts with additional monitoring, unattended upgrades and optimizing the DRBD running on some of them I soon found out that this solution wasn’t great either.
-The flat directory prevented me from writing simple Puppet code to use Xen’s /etc/xen/auto directory to have certain guests automatically started (or resumed, depending on circumstances) on boot of the host.
+The flat directory prevented me from writing simple Puppet code to use Xen’s /etc/xen/auto

 How the suggested solution looks like